Muhdal-Amin/alx-low_level_programming/README.md

-This repository contains C scripts and code
+This Directory contains basis C variables, if, else and while code